 The fire service has taken on many roles since the first conceptions of fire departments.
 As the West has industrialized, many chemical and hazardous materials have become more abundant and necessary for our lives.
 It is when an accident occurs that we are called to action.
 West Chicago responds to hazardous materials incidents with the protection of life, property and the environment in mind.
 Many of the firefighters are trained as hazardous materials technicians, which means they have the knowledge to research, plan, and mitigate a hazardous material spill.
 West Chicago, with the help of MABAS Division 12, coordinate the necessary equipment and personnel of a hazardous material release.

 Maybe you have heard of the "Jaws of Life."
 Do you really know what they are?
-The "Jaws of Life" are actually the name of a tool made by Hurst that is in a family called "Spreaders."
-West Chicago does use Hurst brand extrication equipment, and tools are carried on the engines, tower, and additional equipment is carried on rescue .
+The "Jaws of Life" is actually the name of a tool made by Hurst that is in a family called "Spreaders."
+West Chicago does use Hurst brand extrication equipment and tools that are carried on the engines, tower, and additional equipment is carried on rescue.
 The Jaws work to "spread" apart metal from metal, usually a car door from a mangled car.
 The jaws use hydraulic power to exert extreme force in pulling apart car doors.
-There are additional hydraulic extrication equipment such as "cutters" which are very strong scissors, and the "ram" that pushes apart objects.
+There are additional hydraulic extrication equipment such as "cutters" which are very strong scissors and the "ram" that pushes apart objects.
 These devices can also be used in industrial settings to remove victims from machinery.